Kaskada stores data in tables. Tables consist of multiple rows, and each row is a value of the same type.

 - A field containing the time associated with each row.
 The time should refer to when the event occurred.

 - An initial entity key associated with each row.
-The entity should identify a thing in the world that each event is associated with.
+The entity should identify a thing in the world related to each event.

 For more information about these fields, see: Expected File Format